harbaum/galagino/README.md

 file.
 This is also the place where it's possible to choose between the ILI9341 controller (default) and the ST7789.

-Also the pin assignment can be adjusted as well as the TFT SPI clock.
+Also the pin assignment can be adjusted as well as the TFT SPI clock or the use of LEDs for the marquee.

 ## Improvements